Gravitational Multipoles in General Stationary Spacetimes: Geroch-Hansen and Thorne Formalisms in Vacuum

-We also introduce a rescaled version of the three-dimensional metric, $h_{ab}$, which is used prevalently by G\"ursel \cite{Gursel:equiv}: \be h_{ab} = -\xi^2 g_{ab} + \xi_a \xi_b.\ee When we consider the metric $h_{ab}$, we will denote the corresponding three-dimensional manifold $\mathcal{M}$, so that there is no possible confusion with $\barM$ which is endowed with the metric $\barh$.
-In coordinates $(t,x^i)$ where $\xi = \partial_t$, we have: \be h_{ij} = -g_{00} g_{ij}+ g_{0i}g_{0j}.\ee We will always denote $\mu,\nu, \cdots$ for four-dimensional indices; $a,b,\cdots $ for the induced three-dimensional indices on $\mathcal{M}$; $\alpha,\beta,\cdots$ for the three-dimensional indices on $\barM$, and finally $i,j,\cdots$ as well as $a_1,a_2,\cdots$ for the three-dimensional indices when we are using coordinates where $\xi =\partial_t$.
+We will always denote $\mu,\nu, \cdots$ for four-dimensional indices; $a,b,\cdots $ for the induced three-dimensional indices on $\mathcal{M}$; $\alpha,\beta,\cdots$ for the three-dimensional indices on $\barM$, and finally $i,j,\cdots$ as well as $a_1,a_2,\cdots$ for the three-dimensional indices when we are using coordinates where $\xi =\partial_t$.
+Four-dimensional covariant derivatives will always be denoted with $\nabla_\mu$ and three-dimensional ones by $D$ (or $\barD,\tilde D$).
 Unfortunately, there are many kinds of indices to keep track of, but fortunately it is usually clear from the context in what space (and with what metric) we are working in.